 Foods that have a lot of starch in them include: Some veggies like peas, corn, lima beans and potatoes.
 Dried beans, lentils, kidney beans and black-eyed peas also contain a good amount of starches.
 They can also be found in healthy amounts in grains like oats, barley, and rice.

-Sugar is the type of carb most people think of when they look to cut out carbs.
+Sugar is the type of carb most people think of when they look to cut It out.
 You may also hear sugar called a simple carb.

 There are two main types of sugar.
 There’s the naturally occurring form like the carbs found in milk or raw fruit.
 There’s also the added or processed sugars like those found in canned fruit and sugary desserts.
 Of course, natural is better.
 Processed is the worst type for your body.